Generative Quantum Learning of Joint Probability Distribution Functions

 \section{Quantum Hardware}

 The experiments were run on IonQ trapped ion quantum processing units (QPUs), which utilize stable ground states of trapped ytterbium atomic ions as qubits.
 Two ground states of these atoms with hyperfine splitting are used as the two qubit states, and they are initialized, manipulated and detected with adequately tailored laser lights applied to them.
 The quantum circuit is executed by applying quantum logic gates driven by Raman transitions using up to 32 individually addressed beams of 355 nm light.
 These Raman transitions are programmed to provide a universal gate set by applying individual rotations of a given qubit’s internal states to realize a single-qubit gate, as well as two-qubit gates by inducing Molmer-Sorenson type interaction to generate entanglement between a pair of qubits in the system.
 IonQ’s QPUs feature all-to-all connectivity, where a two-qubit gate can be applied directly to any pair of qubits in the system regardless of their physical location \cite{Wright19}.
 IonQ’s QPUs available on the cloud are self-calibrating, which means that the system monitors the quality of the quantum logic gates constantly and makes sure they are fully calibrated before the computational tasks are executed.
-The hardware used in this work utilizes IonQ QPUs that are available over the cloud, as well as a next generation QPU with significant hardware improvements in vacuum quality, optical stability, and crosstalk in ion addressing.
-These major improvements led to about an order-of-magnitude improvements in gate errors, and reduction in the fraction of time spent in ensuring that the system is ready to execute computational tasks.
-Figure \ref{fig:dutyCycle} shows the improvement made on the fraction of time spent running computational tasks between the current and next generation systems.
+The hardware used in this work utilizes IonQ QPUs that are available over the cloud, as well as a next-generation QPU.